PedrobyJoao/pedrobyjoao.github.io/content/posts/what_is_music.md

 by our brains.

-Therefore, when we transpose our hand to another part of the fretboard keeping the same fingers position and playing with the same rhythm, the _mathematical signature is still the same!_.
-The only difference is the frequencies being used.
+Therefore, when we transpose our hand to another part of the fretboard keeping the same fingers position and playing with the same rhythm, the _mathematical signature is still the same!_ The only difference is the frequencies being used.

 > Example:
 >